 2020’s Disco Volador adds another genre – take a guess which one – into the mix.
 A dash of the Nile Rogers has drawn out a joyous, dance-orientated flavour in their music, with tracks like ‘Bobbi’s Second World’ combining punchy drums, rubbery bass/guitar hooks and synth stabs to hip-swinging effect.

 Woozy lead single ‘Come Down on Jupiter’, meanwhile, leans more into Stereolab-esque space pop.
-Esmé Hand-Halford’s dulcet vocals meander through psychedelic landscapes with all the dreaminess of a duck-feather pillow at the end of a particularly spirited night out – all before the song suddenly shifts and reassembles itself for a swaggering disco rock denouement.
+Esmé Hand-Halford’s dulcet vocals meander through psychedelic landscapes with all the dreaminess of a feather pillow at the end of a particularly spirited night out – all before the song suddenly shifts and reassembles itself for a swaggering disco rock close.

 It’s a shame that the band missed the chance to perform the record over summer, as it’s music that yearns for sun/beer-drenched fields.
 Still, at a time when live gigs have receded from view entirely, we’ll more than happily settle with a socially distanced gig at Belgrave – especially when there’s promise of more to come.